rewindbitcoin/app/expo.md

 npm run android
 ```

-Alternativelly, you can do it manually:
+Alternatively, you can do it manually:

 ````bash
 npx eas build --profile development --platform android --local #optinally with --clear-cache